kh9sd/Fundies2TemplateGenerator/README.md

 above by clicking the green "Code" button and downloading the zip.

 ## Current input data setup
-After you unpack the zip folder, in the folder create a text file named `inputfile.txt`

-The program needs to be able to read the class structures in your Java file.
+The program needs to be able to get the class structures in your Java file.
-It's way beyond my ability to actually parse the Java file, but Eclipse can actually provide a decent summary of it that we can use.
+It's way beyond my ability to actually parse the Java file, but Eclipse can actually provide a decent summary of it that we can use, which is the Outline view

 Open `Window -> Show View -> Outline` from the options at the top.
 Then, click the top class you want to start with, scroll